-OTTAWA / KANATA / ORLEANS / PHOTOGRAPHY COURSE / “LIMITATIONS OF EQUIPMENT”
+OTTAWA PROFESSIONAL PORTRAIT PHOTOGRAPHER BLOG/ARTICLE / KANATA / STITTSVILLE / BARRHAVEN/ MANOTICK/ PHOTOGRAPHY COURSE-LIMITATIONS OF EQUIPMENT

 “LIMITATIONS OF EQUIPMENT”

 After conversing with the store clerk and unfortunately obtaining indirect and rather vague answers to my questions, I began reviewing several publications regarding exposure, film, paper characteristics, various lenses and processing procedures.
-Approximately six months went by and I realized at this point that my camera wasn’t defective at all, but there were twofold issues that presented themselves.
-The first was that I was asking too much from such a limited piece of equipment and it no longer would represent my needs.
+Approximately six months went by and I realized at this point that my camera wasn’t in the least defective, but there were twofold issues that presented themselves.
+The first was, that I was expecting far too much from such a limited piece of equipment and it no longer would represent my needs.
 Secondly, there are so many steps involved between creating the image and printing it.
 The additional steps I am referring to involved the people who at that time were responsible for processing the film and printing it.
-Having worked in a camera store that housed a processing lab, I can unfortunately attest to inaccuracy in the automatic printing equipment, using chemistry pasted the expiration date and somewhat limited knowledge on behalf of the technicians pertaining to manual override exposure controls during the print making process.
+Having worked in a camera store that housed a processing lab, I can unfortunately attest to inaccuracy in the automatic printing equipment, using chemistry past the expiration date and in addition, somewhat limited knowledge on behalf of the technicians pertaining to manual override exposure controls during the print making process.
 These comments obviously do not pertain to the majority of photographic outlets but the reader should make efforts to direct their films (if they are still utilizing film products), to “qualified” photo labs with good reputations and accredited staff members.
 Many novice photographers viewing dissatisfied photographs feel frustrated and tend to give up on photography when their cameras do not perform as they expect them to.
-However, if you have a good understanding of exactly what your camera is doing for you when you depress the shutter release, you can rest assured that even the novice will be well on his/her way to producing exceptional images with a limited amount of photographic equipment.
+However, if you have a good understanding of exactly what your camera is doing when you depress the shutter release, you can rest assured that even the novice will be well on his/her way to producing exceptional images with a limited amount of photographic equipment.

 With Good Wishes……Jeff Ryan.